katarianjali02/Customer_churn_prediction/README.md

   target (~26% churn rate)
 - Persisting a full inference pipeline (model + encoders + scaler + feature
   order) so predictions on new, unseen data are consistent with training
-- Building a lightweight UI on top of a trained model with Streamlit

 ## 📌 Possible Next Steps